mpcsb/testing_branch/_pages/drafts/2021-05-28-Modelling_opportunities.md

 Our model will have a linear terms for products and for countries in addition to a common intercept; it will use a logit as a link function to generate probabilities.
 These probabilities are used to generate a Binomial distribution to model our observations.
 Because we know that the unit price is the most important factor here, let's set a prior distribution for a multiplicative parameter, which is free to reach larger values easily.
 To efficiently explore the parameter space of the model, we want to have a performant sampler.
 Pymc3 implements NUTS, which efficient as it is, is not able to explore discrete parameters.
 Other samplers are able to deal with discrete values, but not efficiently as potentially inaccurate.
 By marginalizing over the discrete values in the model, we can still use NUTS in this model formulation and without loss of information.
-(See more from M. Bettencourt)[https://twitter.com/betanalpha/status/1374054343872221192?s=20]

 The overall formula for the model:
 y = intercept + intercept_prod + alpha_prod * price + intercept_country + alpha_country * price